 Once you have collected your data, you are now ready to write your review.
 Think of your writing as being like an affirmation as you write unbiased, fair and balanced reviews.
 By balance, I mean having too many pros for instance and very little cons.

 Once you have completed your comprehensive research, you are now ready to start writing the review.
-Once of the easiest ways to start is from the use of a review template which you can quickly make up by using the example below.
-Keep in mind, not all reviews will be under this template format.
+One of the easiest ways to start is from the use of a review template which you can quickly make up by using the example below.
+Keep in mind, not all reviews will be in this template format.

 Having a Review Template will keep you more organized and focused in addition, having the same pattern shows consistency and control of your reviews to your repeat visitors.